Grace Morley: Career

+Cincinnati

-From 1927 to 1930 she taught advanced French at Goucher College.
-Her experience at Harvard led to her hiring as general curator at the Cincinnati Museum of Art in 1930.
-In late 1934 she was hired as the curator of the San Francisco Museum of Modern Art, slated to open in early 1935.
+From 1927 to 1930 she taught advanced French at Goucher College in Towson, Maryland.
+Her experience at Harvard University led to her hiring as general curator at the Cincinnati Museum of Art in 1930, working under museum director Walter Siple.

+San Francisco

+In December 1934, she was hired as the curator of the San Francisco Museum of Modern Art, slated to open in early 1935.
 Eventually her title changed to director.
 In her first years at the museum, she organized exhibitions dedicated to Paul Cézanne, Paul Gauguin, and Henri Matisse.
-By the 1940s and '50s she was holding 100 shows per year, many from the New York MoMA and Peggy Guggenheim’s gallery in Manhattan.
+By the 1940s and '50s she was holding 100 shows per year, many from the New York MoMA and Peggy Guggenheim's gallery in Manhattan.
 She also established the first gallery tours for any museum in the West as well as art history courses, a public art library, an art rental gallery, the first film program at an American museum—"Art in Cinema"—, and the television series Art in Your Life.
-Time magazine wrote about her in her twentieth year with the museum, and again on her resignation.

-During these years, she was active in the art world in the US.
-She was second vice-president, American Federation of Arts, 1939; counsellor for arts at the Bureau of Inter-American Affairs, 1941; a member of the Committee of the Fine Arts Buildings of the Golden Gate International Exposition in San Francisco and director of Pacific House 1940, a member of the Committee of Experts on the Arts, State Department, 1940-1945.
-Between 1946-1949, she took leave from the San Francisco Museum of Art, and became consultant for museums at UNESCO Preparatory Commission, and then as the head of its Museums Division.
+She was second vice-president, American Federation of Arts, 1939; counsellor for arts at the Bureau of Inter-American Affairs, 1941; a member of the Committee of the Fine Arts Buildings of the Golden Gate International Exposition in San Francisco, and director of Pacific House 1940, a member of the Committee of Experts on the Arts, State Department, 1940–1945.

+Between 1946 and 1949, she took leave from the San Francisco Museum of Art, and became consultant for museums at UNESCO Preparatory Commission in Germany, and then as the head of its Museums Division as a consultant with French, American, and British authorities.
+She helped with theft and the return of multiple artworks.
+In 1949, she returned to San Francisco as a popular art star.
+Due to her fame and travels to Brazil, Chile, and Greece, the San Francisco Museum of Art became very well known across the world.

+Morley was outspoken about the gender discrepancies within the field of museum studies, and in 1955 she published an interview on the subject.

+However, in 1958, she decided to leave San Francisco along with her ties to the museum due to disagreements with the board of directors.
+"After being forced to leave S.F. in 1958, she cut off ties with most of her friends and colleagues in the Bay Area, which is one reason her memory has been somewhat buried", Morley scholar Kristy Phillips wrote in a 2006 email on ArtsJournal.com.
+"She felt betrayed here by the museum and its trustees and at one point declared that she wanted to forget S.F. completely."

+Time magazine wrote about her in her twentieth year with the museum, and again on her resignation in 1958.
+Her resignation was also published in the San Francisco Examiner.